kieriosity/inquilogic/README.md

 ### Smoke Testing

-In this boilerplate, we use Storybook's out-of-the-box support for smoke testing to verify that components render correctly without any errors.
+We use Storybook's out-of-the-box support for smoke testing to verify that components render correctly without any errors.
 Just run `pnpm run test-storybook` to perform smoke testing.
 Remember to write stories in JSX or TSX format only.
-Smoke testing and a lot of other functionalities dont work well with MDX stories.
+Smoke testing and a lot of other functionalities don't work well with MDX stories.

 ## 🎨 Styling and Design System

-This boilerplate uses Tailwind CSS for styling and CVA for creating a powerful, easy-to-use design system.
+This project uses Tailwind CSS for styling and CVA for creating a powerful, easy-to-use design system.
 If you want to learn more about the setup, check out this fantastic video by Vercel:

 [![Styling and Design System](https://img.youtube.com/vi/T-Zv73yZ_QI/0.jpg)](https://www.youtube.com/watch?v=T-Zv73yZ_QI&ab_channel=Vercel)